Skip to main content

 All presentations will be displayed with 1024x768 resolution and 16:9 aspect ratio, please organize your presentations to accommodate these details.

-Reference stage 2 details for previous instructions on presentation submissions.
+Reference Stage Two details for previous instructions on presentation submissions.

 STAGE FOUR: PROMOTE YOUR SESSION – DOWNLOAD FLYER!